Codecademy/docs/content/dart/concepts/queue/terms/clear/clear.md

   // Creating a queue
   Queue<int> myQueue = new Queue<int>();

-  // Adding elements to myQueue
-  myQueue.addAll([1, 2, 3, 4, 5, 6]);
+  // Inserting elements in the myQueue myQueue.addAll([1, 2, 3, 4, 5, 6]);
   print("Queue before clearing: $myQueue");

-  // Clear the myQueue
+  // removing all elements in the myQueue myQueue.clear();
-  myQueue.clear();
   print("Queue after clearing: $myQueue");
 }